single-solution/guidelinesMERNStack/README.md

 - Always try to make the main file like a **Blogs.jsx** file in root folder and if  this blogs file has components then create the folder with same name using **camelCase** in the and place blogs partial files there

 ### File Naming
+- When a page displays multiple records, the filename should be plural.
+For pages displaying a single entity or detail, use a singular filename.
 - Use descriptive filenames that reflect the content or purpose of the file.
 - Follow a consistent naming convention across the project.